Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Introduction

-In response to this gap, we propose a unified optimization framework, consisting of five elementary formulations, each of which tackles a figure of merit of coverage, facilitating the complex task of designing constellation configurations.
-Specifically, this paper reviews two existing formulations from the literature and proposes three novel ones.
-All formulations are mixed-integer linear programming problems (MILP) at large, enabling the user to obtain provably optimal solutions, for a defined set of discrete candidate orbits, through the use of commercial solvers (\textit{e.g.,} branch and bound).
-The formulations are general enough to address complex spatiotemporal coverage requirements for single or multiple static and dynamic targets, and the resulting constellation configurations are not constrained to follow specific (a-)symmetrical distributions.
-Furthermore, three of the five formulations are a one-to-one resemblance to specific facility location problem (FLP) formulations from operations research.
-The first formulation, originally proposed in Ref.~\cite{lee2020satellite}, is equivalent to the set covering location problem (SCLP) \cite{garcia_springer_2015}, and determines the minimum cost constellation configuration that delivers continuous coverage over the regions of interest.
-The second formulation resembles the partial set covering location problem (PSCLP) \cite{garcia_springer_2015}, and retrieves the minimum cost constellation configuration that delivers at least $D$ percentage coverage over the regions of interest.
-The third formulation, firstly introduced in Ref.~\cite{lee2023mclp}, adopts the maximal covering location problem (MCLP) formulation \cite{church1974maximal}, and finds the optimal constellation configuration that uses exactly $N$ satellites that maximizes the percentage coverage over the regions of interest.
-The fourth formulation, the minimal maximum revisit time problem (MMRT), minimizes the MRT over the targets by determining the optimal constellation configuration that uses exactly $N$ satellites.
-Similarly, the fifth formulation, the minimal average revisit time problem (MART), minimizes the ART over the specified targets by determining the optimal $N$ satellite constellation configuration.
+In response to this gap, we propose a collection of five mixed-ILP (MILP) formulations, each tailored to a specific coverage scenario.
+All formulations are MILP at large, admitting provably optimal solutions via exact methods (\textit{e.g.,} branch and bound) or commercial solvers (\textit{e.g.,} Gurobi Optimizer, CPLEX).
+They accommodate complex spatiotemporal coverage requirements for single or multiple, static or dynamic targets, and impose no prescribed (a)symmetry constraints on satellite distributions.
+The first, the Set Covering Location Problem (SCLP; introduced in Ref.~\cite{lee2020satellite}), determines the minimum-cost constellation configuration that ensures continuous coverage over the targets.
+The second, the Partial Set Covering Location Problem (PSCLP), determines the minimum-cost constellation configuration that achieves at least a specified coverage threshold over the targets.
+The third, the Maximal Covering Location Problem (MCLP; introduced in Ref.~\cite{lee2023mclp}), determines, for a given number of satellites, the constellation configuration that maximizes the target's observation rewards.
+The fourth, the Minimal Maximum Revisit Time Problem (MMRT), determines, for a given number of satellites, the constellation configuration that minimizes the MRT over the targets.
+The fifth, the Minimal Average Revisit Time Problem (MART), determines, for a given number of satellites, the constellation configuration that minimizes the ART over the targets.